MorphoSys (ETR:MOR) Given a €34.00 Price Target at JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a €34.00 ($35.79) target price on MorphoSys (ETR:MOR – Get Rating) in a research report sent to investors on Wednesday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €34.00 ($35.42) price objective on MorphoSys (ETR:MOR – Get Rating) in a report released on Tuesday morning, Borsen Zeitung reports.

 MorphoSys AG, a commercial-stage biopharmaceutical company, engages in the discovery, development, and commercialization of therapeutic antibodies for patients suffering from cancer and autoimmune diseases in the United States.
 It offers Tafasitamab, an antibody for the treatment of B cell malignancies, including diffuse large B-cell lymphoma, follicular lymphoma, and marginal zone lymphoma.